axel-denis/Workshop-Blender-Modelisation/README.md

 Use `TAB` to enter and exit the Edition Mode

 #### Let's do it
-Edition mode enables you to shape your mesh the way you want with the help of a lot of tools. *If you want to test what I am going to say, why not create a new mesh and test edition mode on it ?*
+Edition mode enables you to shape your mesh the way you want with the help of a lot of tools. *If you want to test this next part, why not create a new mesh and test edition mode on it ?*
 The mains tools to work with are in fact tools that you already know : Move (**G**), Rotate (**R**) and Scale (**S**).
 Another tool is the Extrusion Tool, that you can activate by selecting a face (in fact you can also do it with a vertex or an edge, but let's keep it simple), and pressing **E**.
 You will be able to make what's is called an extrusion (yeah tools are correctly named).
 Just click when you're finished and hop, new face !
 We are not really going to use it today, but it's a monument too great to be missed.
 The last one we are going to discover today is the Bevel tool.